ItsNickBarry/hardhat-ts-plugin-boilerplate/README.md

 This sample project contains an example on how to do that, but also comes with many more features:

-- A mocha test suite ready to use
 - TravisCI already setup
 - A package.json with scripts and publishing info
 - Examples on how to do different things